Chalk and . . . chalk?

 Sports cars are the great joy of motoring.
 I’ve owned an MGTC, an MGB, the vastly underrated Ginetta G32 and, until five years ago, an absolutely gorgeous TVR Chimera.

-In The picture shows my Chimaera.
-The grill was as supplied to the origianl owner but is unique.
+The picture shows my Chimaera.
+The grill was as supplied to the original owner but is unique.
 The colour was specific to the car, described by Gerbil, the paint shop boss at TVR, as ‘Subaru blue, some white and an extra couple of handfuls of sparkles.’
 For four years I edited the TVR car club magazine and this allowed me to drive every type of TVR produced, from the S-Type onwards.
 I went to Spa to report on a race in a T350 demonstrator.
-The T440, the homogulation special for the racing T400R, belonging to Lawrence Tomlinson, who later bought Ginetta, was a highlight.
+The T440, the homologation special for the racing T400R, belonging to Lawrence Tomlinson, who later bought Ginetta, was a highlight.

 When an old back injury meant that declutching became very painful I had to face the prospect of selling my Chimaera and having my next car choose which gear I should be in.
 This was a difficult decision for someone who had only just stopped regarding automatic advance and retard as a frippery.